lmb-embrapa/machado/docs/source/jbrowse.rst

     baseUrl":    "http://localhost/YOURPROJECT/api/jbrowse"

--Now repeat the steps above for as many other organisms as you may have loaded to the database.
+- Now repeat the steps above for as many other organisms as you may have loaded to the database.

--Remember to restart the Apache server after the modifications.
+- Remember to restart the Apache server after the modifications.

 **machado API**